Get the App:

 Asset Allocation/Sector RotationWith the output from PIMCO’s macroeconomic assessment as a backdrop, the Floating Income portfolio management team determines the appropriate asset allocation for the portfolios among a broad range of global credit sectors and other fixed income sectors.
 In addition, the sector specialist teams for the Floating Income strategy (including emerging markets, global high yield corporates, global investment grade corporates, and other spread sectors) conduct bottom-up security selection and relative value assessment within their respective sectors for implementation in the Floating Income portfolios

 Credit ResearchPIMCO’s team of corporate credit analysts and team of emerging market specialists located around the globe are responsible for evaluating corporate and emerging markets credits.
 We place a great deal of importance on independent analysis when evaluating corporate and emerging market credits.
-We never rely on rating agencies alone.
-Our staff of seasoned credit analysts rates every credit that we hold.
 Our research is focused on issuers with improving credit profiles and prospects for rating upgrades and, therefore, greater capital appreciation potential.
 A prerequisite to our evaluating an issuer is access to management.
 We concentrate on issuers with strong underlying businesses and competitive positions.